-A Transit Coordination Plan (TCP) has been developed through participation of interested stakeholders from human service agencies, transit agencies, advocate groups, individuals with special transportation needs, Missouri Department of Transportation and human service transportation providers.
-The Transit Coordination Plan (TCP) strategies and actions are identified and further developed as a Five-Year Implementation Plan.
+OTO's Transit Coordination Plan (TCP) serves as the region's coordinated public transit-human services transportation plan.
+The TCP has been developed through participation of interested stakeholders from human service agencies, transit agencies, advocate groups, individuals with special transportation needs, Missouri Department of Transportation and human service transportation providers.
+The

+Transit Coordination Plan (TCP) strategies and actions are identified and further developed as a Five-Year Implementation Plan.

 Enhanced Mobility of Seniors and Individuals with Disabilities Program funding must be implemented effectively and efficiently.
 As part of the 5310 selection criteria a project must be part of a locally developed Transit Coordination Plan.